 Physically, Peninsula Park remains relatively unchanged today.
 There have been some minor changes over the years, with the addition of a soccer field, picnic shelter, and other recreational facilities.
 The playground has been renovated with funds from the 1990 parks levy.

-Click HERE for a map.
+Click HERE for a map to the park.

 Peninsula Park Community Center